 Every year the Toronto Design Offsite Festival (now called DesignTO) has a call for designers to showcase some work at a grand exhibition.
-Late last year, the call was for mixed-use furniture.
+In 2018, the call was for mixed-use furniture.
 I submitted a design for it and was not picked - to be fair, it wasn't a very good one.
 But that process got me thinking about mixed-use furniture.
 People have always looked for products that can do multiple things or do things better.

-Now, I've never owned furniture and prefer to rent in all my apartments.
-This has been mostly practical: I think it makes moving easier (and cheaper) when you don't have to move furniture.
-I've moved 5 times in the last 5 years, so it definitely helps.
+At the time, I had never owned furniture and preferred to rent in all my apartments.
+This was mostly practical: it makes moving easier (and cheaper) when you don't have to move furniture.
+I had moved 5 times in the previous 5 years, so it definitely helped.

 I ran through a number of ideas, how could I build this?